Recognition for prior learning

 - Ungraded credit – credit granted as a credit transfer or proficiency credit.
 Unspecified credit - granted towards elective components of a course.

 Credit is measured in points where generally 8 points equal to one subject.
 Refer to Charles Sturt University's credit policy for further details on credit.

 How will credit be determined? chevron_right

 To determine the level of credit you'll receive towards your course, an assessment will be made based on an individual basis.
-The assessment takes into account related prior learning and any hands-on experience in related fields.
-When assessing credit eligibility, there are three types of learning considers:
+The assessment takes into account prior learning and any hands-on experience in related fields where it is current and relevant to the learning outcomes of a subject.
+When assessing credit eligibility, there are three types of learning considered.

-This type of learning is based on a structured program of education, eventually leading to the full or partial achievement of an officially accredited qualification.
+This type of learning is based on a structured program of learning that leads to the full or partial achievement of an officially accredited qualification.

 This refers to learning that takes place through a structured program of learning, but does not lead to an officially accredited qualification.

 Any informal knowledge of a topic is gained through work, social, family, hobby or leisure activities and experiences.
 Unlike formal or non-formal learning, informal learning is not organised or externally structured in terms of objectives, time or learning support.

 Credit may be awarded for study or relevant work experience completed prior to applying for a course.
 Previous study may be from Charles Sturt University or another institution.
 If you're a TAFE student, read more information about credit for TAFE qualifications .

 Credit may be awarded for specific subjects, a number of electives or a level of subjects, meaning you could be exempt from completing one or more subjects listed in the course structure of your degree.
 Credit is generally assessed on an individual basis with each application, although some courses do have established credit arrangements.